Pupil Premium

 Gaps are addressed in individual subjects as part of quality first teaching and evident as part of the school’s use of the 7KF, our pedagogical approach.

-Disadvantaged students regularly attend KS4 ‘study hall’.
+Disadvantaged students are encouraged to regularly attend KS4 ‘study hall’.

 Disadvantaged students access online platforms for independent study.